 When we began to enter the data into the WEAVE software, it was clear that we needed to do more work in this area.
 Although our PLO and SLO are clear, our measurement and targets need to be refined.
 During intersession, more time and effort will be spent in this area.
-Currently, when students attend conferences that use the Student Representation Fee, they submit a minimum two-page reflective paper within one week of attendance.
-This paper must discuss what they have learned and what they except to do with the information they gained.
-This paper needs to be used as part of a rubric.
+Currently, when students attend conferences that use the Student Representation Fee, they submit a minimum two-page reflective paper within one week after attendance.
+This paper must discuss what they have learned and what they expect to do with the information they gained.
+A rubric needs to be developed to assess student learning.
 A more immediate measure is their demonstrated skill at meetings.
-As they learn a skill, such as parliamentary procedures, and practice these skills each week with different levels of success, they begin to see themselves grow.
-The Leadership Team is working on a pre/post-leadership test that can be used at the November 19th Leadership workshop to assess each student's learning that could be entered into WEAVE.
+As they learn a skill, such as parliamentary procedures and practice these skills each week with different levels of success, they begin to see themselves grow.
+The Leadership Team is working on a pre/post-leadership test that can be used to assess each student's learning that could be entered into WEAVE.

 Although there is much discussion about the PLO and SLO with the students, I do not think that they are as involved with them as they could be.
 Efforts need to be taken to make them more real.
-As for SAC, they evaluate each program after the event to complete the process but not to truly understand how to improve and how to better impact the students.
-If I had more time to spend in the student development aspect, this issue would be more explored.
+As for SAC, they evaluate after each program is completed but the students are not as connected to the SLOs as they could be so better measurement of learning tools needs to be developed for the students planning the events as well as for the students who attend.
+More time and effort needs to be spent in this area of student development.